 Epic launch – information for patients

-However, as we introduce Epic and staff get used to using a new system, you may notice some changes to our services and the way we communicate with you.
+However, as we introduce Epic and staff get used to using a new system, you may notice some changes to the way we communicate with you.

 We would like to apologise in advance for any inconvenience caused and thank you for your understanding as we adapt to using this new system.
 If you have any questions, please speak to a member of staff.

 Information you previously gave us about your communication preferences will not transfer to the new system.

 This means we will no longer have up-to-date information about how you prefer us to communicate with you about appointments and your healthcare, and if you need any particular formats or support.

 You can set or change your preferences by:

 - using our app and online portal, MyChart, to set your preferences

 - contacting the service directly

 - asking a member of staff when you have your appointment or when you book it